LaTeX back-end

 ,:none

-or a vector of integers.- If it is
+or a vector of integers.
+(Default =nothing

 nothing

-, which is the default, then the configuration will be obtained from the table format in the variabletf
+, which is the default, the configuration will be obtained from the table format in the variabletf

 (seeLatexTableFormat